seregazhuk/seregazhuk.github.io_old/_posts/2016-11-17-mysql-tunneling.md

 tags: [PhpStorm, MySQL, SSH]
 ---

-Very often in our work we have a remote database with closed remote connections, but somehow we need to get data from it.
+Very often in our work, we have a remote database with closed remote connections, but somehow we need to get data from it.
 So we have connection string with login, password, we also have ssh account on the remote server, but the database is closed for remote connections.
 The solution is SSH tunnel.

 ## PhpStorm